chtenb/Requiem/README.md

 ## Credits

-Requiem is currently built on top of [CsCheck](https://github.com/AnthonyLloyd/CsCheck), an excellent property-based testing library for C#.
-Requiem provides a simplified API and enhanced edge case bias to make property-based testing more accessible and effective.
+- Requiem is currently built on top of [CsCheck](https://github.com/AnthonyLloyd/CsCheck), an excellent property-based testing library for C#.
+Requiem provides its own opiniated API and generators with enhanced edge case bias to make property-based testing more effective.

-Requiem utilizes the list of [NaughtyStrings](https://github.com/SimonCropp/NaughtyStrings) to help finding edge cases in string generation.
+- Requiem utilizes the list of [NaughtyStrings](https://github.com/SimonCropp/NaughtyStrings) to help finding edge cases in string generation.

 ## License